alfusinigoj/ytt-docker-compose/README.md

-This repo shows a simple demonstration of using [ytt](https://carvel.dev/ytt/) and [yq](https://mikefarah.gitbook.io/yq) to generate docker compose file for multiple services and for multiple target environments.
+This repo shows a simple demonstration of using [ytt](https://carvel.dev/ytt/) and [yq](https://mikefarah.gitbook.io/yq) to generate docker compose file for multiple services targeting multiple environments.

 ### What is [ytt](https://carvel.dev/ytt/)?